KOTOR-Community-Portal/mod-builds/content/k1/full.md

 **Installation Method:** Loose-File Mod & Patch

 **Download Instructions:** Download only the version marked 'new clothes,' which includes both clothing and body textures.
-We get our head texture from the below mod.
+We get our head model from the below mod.
 Remember to also download the patch.

 ___